catamphetamine/farce/README.md

 * `key: string` — A unique ID of the session.
 * `subscribe(listener: (location) => {}): () => {}` — Subscribes to location changes, including setting the initial location.
 Returns an "unsubscribe" function.
 The `location` argument of the listener function is an "extended" location object having additional properties:
-  * `index: number` — The index of the location in the session's navigation history, starting with `0` for the initial location.
   * `operation: string` — The type of navigation that led to the location.
     * `INIT` in case of the initial location before any navigation has taken place.
     * `SHIFT` when the user performs a "Back" or "Forward" navigation, or after a `.shift()` navigation which is essentially a "back or forward navigation".